Lotus E21: Season summary

 The E21 proved to be a competitive car across the 2013 season with one victory at the season opener at Australia, and the car would claim 14 podiums by the end of the season.
 Eventually, the team finished 4th in the Constructors' Championship with 315 points.

 Sponsorship and livery

 Lotus went into the 2013 season with subtle livery changes.
-While the overall design was similar, the only difference was an additional red accents.
+While the overall design was similar, the only difference was additional red accents.

 In Monaco, the team collaborated with Daft Punk to promote their latest album, Random Access Memories.
 The Daft Punk logo appeared on the rear wing, while the chassis sported their helmet designs as they appear on the album cover on each side of the car.
 In Korea, the Renault logos were badged as Renault Samsung.

 The car also notably featured a different hashtag at every race, often referencing food of the visited country or other pop culture elements through puns.
 In pre-season testing in Jerez, the hashtag was "#SexyAndIKnowIt".
 In Abu Dhabi, to tie in with the Halloween festivities, the hashtag was "#AlloWin?" with a pumpkin design, referring to a pun in french: "Allô Win?
 Ici Trouille!".